Voicery makes synthesized voices sound more like humans

 Unlike traditional voice synthesizing solutions, where a single person records hours upon hours of speech that’s then used to create the new voice, Voicery trains its system on hundreds of voices at once.

-It can also use varying amounts of speech input from any one person.
+It also can use varying amounts of speech input from any one person.
 Because of how much data it takes in, the system sounds more human as it learns the correct pronunciations, inflections and accents from a wider variety of source voices.

 The company claims its voices are nearly indistinguishable from humans — it even published a quiz on its website that asks visitors to see if they can identify which ones are synthesized and which are real.
 I found that you’re still able to identify the voices as machines, but they’re much better than the machine reader voices you may be used to.